eslint/eslint/docs/rules/no-duplicate-case.md

-# Rule to disallow a duplicate case label (no-duplicate-case)
+# no-duplicate-case

+Disallows duplicate `case` labels.

 If a `switch` statement has duplicate test expressions in `case` clauses, it is likely that a programmer copied a `case` clause but forgot to change the test expression.